Search results

 The US Food and Drug Administration (FDA) has several processes for permitting health claims on food and dietary supplement labels.
 [39] There are no FDA-approved Health Claims or Qualified Health Claims for vitamin B 6.
 Structure/Function Claims can be made without FDA review or approval as long as there is some credible supporting science.
 [39]

 Molecular structure of the flavone backbone (2-phenyl-1,4-benzopyrone) Isoflavan structure Neoflavonoids structure.
-Flavonoids (or bioflavonoids; from the Latin word flavus, meaning yellow, their color in nature) are a class of polyphenolic secondary metabolites found in plants, and thus commonly consumed in the diets of humans.
+Flavonoids (or bioflavonoids; from the Latin word flavus, meaning yellow, their color in nature) are a class of polyphenols or polyphenolic secondary metabolites found in plants, and thus commonly consumed in the diets of humans.